 Once the payment card authorization reaches the card networks, the information is deciphered and the networks of Visa/MasterCard determine the customer issuing bank and forward the customer request for payment authorization.
 At the networks of American Express and Discover, they also deal with the customers in addition to the merchants and are able to make decisions through their payment card networks.
 When the authorization reaches the customer card issuers, various fraud checks are conducted and a verification of available funds is performed before a decision can be made.

 Once the customer card issuing bank has run their checks on the authorization request, an answer will be rendered and sent back through the payment card network to the merchant location, where either an approval or decline will be printed at a credit card terminal or displayed on a checkout screen.
-Regardless of the type of business that is operating as a merchant, the authorization request process will be identical once the customer card account information is capture at the point of sale.
+Regardless of the type of business that is operating as a merchant, the authorization request process will be identical once the customer card account information is captured at the point of sale.

 How are the fees of a Vape Merchant Account determined?